Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 ACE brings its standard 6 month enrollment period to the table.
 This isn’t that out of place considering how ACE is not a very in-depth, medical approach as compared to some of the other programs.

-IIN has a flexible range of 6 to 12 months when it comes to its enrollment periods, while Dr. Sears allows for 9 months.
+IIN has a flexible range of 6 to 12 months when it comes to its enrollment periods, while Dr. Sears allows for 9 months schedule-wise.

-Both HCI and NSHC are 12-month; how programs while Duke allows for 18 months.
+NSHC is 12-month; while Duke allows for 18 months.

 Bear in mind that when it comes to Duke, it will be a foundational course you need to complete first before being eligible for the full certification.